How To Talk To Your Kids About COVID-19, From A Holistic Child Psychologist

 “If your child raises questions, that’s a great starting point,” Beurkens told us.
 Respond by answering the questions they’re asking, but don’t go overboard with information.

 “The biggest way to avoid creating fear and anxiety in anyone, but especially young kids,” she said, “is to stick with the facts.”
-If you’re looking for sources of trusted information, the Centers for Disease Control and Prevention (CDC) and the World Health Organization (WHO) can be useful.
+If you’re looking for sources of trusted information, the Centers for Disease Control and Prevention2 (CDC) and the World Health Organization3 (WHO) can be useful.

 What if my kids haven’t asked?